Caves of Nottingham

 Favorite thing: The Caves of Nottingham are one of the cities biggest tourist attractions.
 These hand-carved sandstone caves date from the 13th Century and can be visited through the Broadmarsh shopping centre.
 The Caves most recent use was as air-raid shelters during WW2.

-Nottingham, if memory serves me correctly, has more sports facilities per head than any other place in Europe.
+Favorite thing: Nottingham, if memory serves me correctly, has more sports facilities per head than any other place in Europe.
 There are two local football teams - Notts.
 County and Nottingham Forest.
 Neither team plays in the Premiership nowadaws but Nottingham Forest were two time winners of the European Cup back in th elate seventies/early eighties.

 Nottingham also hosts a grass court tennis tournament each year before Wimbledon.
 As Greg Rusedski is a recent winner the standard can't be too high.